 - Post links to short videos related to the subject to be discussed.

-These are some ideas but in fact there are other things you could use as a warm-up for the webinar.
 At eLearning in Motion we can help you in the design process of your eLearning program that could cover pre-webinar learning objects that can later be integrated to the final online course, this will give context to the recorded webinar once it is published in the final eLearning course.

 As always, find us in social media.
 You can share this content by using the buttons below.
 If you have questions and comments, use the form at the bottom of this page, or contact me directly, and I will get back to you as soon as I can.
 Thank you for reading this post.